Building the Perfect Recruitment Tech Stack in 7 steps

 Imagine you’re baking a cake.
 To make the perfect cake, you need different ingredients, like flour, sugar, eggs, and more.
 Each ingredient has its role in making the cake delicious.

-7 steps to create your perfect recruiting tech stack
+7 steps to create your perfect recruitment tech stack

 Step 1: Identify Needs and Objectives